Can you have a frugal grocery budget even if you don’t clip coupons? Yes! This post tells you how to save money on groceries without using coupons!

 Making a plan of how you will use the food you buy will help you maximize on what you have–instead of feeling scrambled at the last minute and succumbing to running out the door to Chick-Fil-A or ordering a pizza (been there, done that–and I’ll do it again when I don’t plan well!).

 And if you don’t have a plan for your food, you may use it up more quickly–which ultimately lends itself to spending more money.

 Want even more grocery savings tips?

-We had a great conversation going on our Facebook page yesterday–where you gave your best tips!
+We had a great conversation going on our Facebook page the other day–where you gave your best tips!
 Read it here.

 What are your best tips on saving money on groceries without using coupons?